marmelab/react-admin/docs/CreateEdit.md

 ![post edition form](./img/post-edition.png)

 **Tip**: You might find it cumbersome to repeat the same input components for both the `<Create>` and the `<Edit>` view.
 In practice, these two views almost never have exactly the same form inputs.
 For instance, in the previous snippet, the `<Edit>` views shows related comments to the current post, which makes no sense for a new post.
 Having two separate sets of input components for the two view is therefore a deliberate choice.
-However, if you have the same set of input components, export them as a custom from component to avoid repetition.
+However, if you have the same set of input components, export them as a custom Form component to avoid repetition.

 ### Page Title